LiuPeiP-CS/GraphFormer/README.md

-AGGCN for Cross Sentence Binary Task
+GraphFormer for Cross Sentence Binary Task
 ==========

 ## Requirements

-Our model was trained on GTX 1080 .
+Our model was trained on Tesla V100 .

 - Python 3 (tested on 3.6.8)